dkosmari/gnome-shell-extension-totp/steam.md

 # Steam Guard

-Steam Guard uses mostly standard TOTP:
+The Steam Guard mobile app uses mostly standard TOTP:

  - The TOTP secret is named `shared_secret`, and will be stored in `Base64` encoding.
 After you save, the extension will convert it to `Base32`.

- - Steam Guard uses:
+ - Steam Guard parameters:

+     - Type: TOTP

      - Digits: 5